-To learn chiropractic, you need to practice chiropractic.
-At Sherman, ours is an active, hands-on learning experience -- with small classes and unmatched individualized attention.
+At chiropractic school, you need to practice chiropractic.
+Sherman college is an active, hands-on learning experience.
+Small classes provide unmatched individualized attention.
 You start learning adjusting and analysis skills your first quarter at Sherman.

 The curricululm is based on the Sherman System developed by Sherman faculty who take the time to get to know each student personally.
 They treat students as colleagues and are committed to helping students become experts in chiropractic.

-Through a sequenced course of study, students complete 14 quarters of study in a wide variety of subjects -- including anatomy, physiology, chemistry, radiology, philosophy, research, chiropractic technique and business practice.
+Through a sequenced course of study, students complete 14 quarters of study in a wide variety of subjects.
+Students study basic sciences, including anatomy, physiology, chemistry, and radiology, but also learn chiropractic philosophy, research skills, chiropractic technique and business practice.

 A diversified education in the basic and clinical sciences, with laboratories in anatomy, microbiology, physiology and pathology, helps students understand the scientific rationale for chiropractic and its relationship to human physiology and health.

 The college day begins at 8 a.m., Monday through Friday, but some students like to get up early and work out in our gym or take a short sunrise run through the beautiful campus.
 Classes are typically held at 8, 9 and 10 o’clock hours with a campus-wide break at 11am for clubs, studying, an early lunch, or just time to hang out.
 Classes resume at noon, and depending on the quarter, run until 6pm.
 Free periods allow for personal study, library time, meals and extracurricular activities.